Presenting at NSTA Conferences

 The NSTA Board of Directors has approved the inclusion of presenters’ e-mail addresses in the online listing on a voluntary basis.
-Please check the appropriate box on the safety agreement form to indicate whether you want your e-mail address included in the online listing or not.
+Please check the appropriate box on the session confirmation to indicate whether you want your e-mail address included in the online listing or not.

 What Are the Deadlines for Submitting Session Proposals?